-Attached are proposed revised copies of Section 5.5 of the Zoning Ordinance (Landscape Standards) and the Landscape Design Manual.
-I am proposing to make a number of revisions to each with these objectives in mind:

-- More uniformity of street tree location along Novi roads public and private - Reduced need for variances and waivers by developers who propose attractive landscaping that still doesn't conform to all of our standards. - Greater sensitivity to ecological issues facing our community and others - Closing some landscape loopholes that result in spirit of ordinance not being followed - Miscellaneous cleanups in ordinances inconsistencies, errors
+- BACKGROUND INFORMATION: Periodically, the City staff review ordinance standards to determine the need for updates.
+The last significant updates to the Landscape Ordinance were in 2017.
+The City's landscape architect, Rick Meader has reviewed the ordinance again this year and has made notes to address concerns heard from the business community, landscape architects and public safety personnel.
+Revisions are proposed to Section 5.5 of the Zoning Ordinance (Landscape Standards) and the Landscape Design Manual (LDM) with these broad objectives in mind: - More uniformity of street tree location along Novi roads public and private - Reduced need for variances and waivers by developers who propose attractive landscaping that still does not conform to all of our standards. - Greater sensitivity to ecological issues facing our community and others - Closing some landscape loopholes that result in spirit of ordinance not being followed - Miscellaneous cleanups in ordinances inconsistencies, errors